What is study abroad?

 How do I get started?

 It is important to start planning early for your study abroad experience.
 Begin by attending a Study Abroad 101 session, the twice-weekly preliminary group advising sessions.
 After attending, research the different Study Abroad Program options.
 Be sure to make a list of course titles, their descriptions or the syllabus (if available) for the courses of interest at the overseas institution all before meeting with your academic advisor to discuss your created list.
-After meeting with your academic advisor, you can meet with a study abroad advisor during the walk-in hours posted on our homepage.
+After meeting with your academic advisor, you can meet with a study abroad advisor by setting up an appointment on our advising page.